Login

 Introduction

-The Demographics of the Broadway Audience 2022-2023 is a profile of the audience at Broadway shows from June 2022 through May 2023.
-It is the twenty-third report in our series, analyzing the composition of the audience today in comparison to past years and attempting to note trends for the future.
+The Demographics of the Broadway Audience 2023-2024 is a profile of the audience at Broadway shows from June 2023 through May 2024.
+It is the twenty-fourth report in our series, analyzing the composition of the audience today in comparison to past years and attempting to note trends for the future.
 The report includes information regarding the demographics, ticket purchasing habits, and consumer preferences of the Broadway theatregoer.
-This marks the return of The Broadway League’s annual report following the COVID-19 pandemic shutdown.

 Order a copy of this report.